jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerObject/task.md

 object Settings
 ```

-#### Properties and functions
+#### Properties and methods

-Like classes, you can define properties or functions within objects,
+Like classes, you can define properties or methods within objects,
 however, to use them, you don't need to create a new class instance by calling its constructor.
 This is related to the definition of objects - there can be only one instance: